Color Psychology In Marketing: How It Impacts Your Branding

 So you need to choose colors for your branding and marketing that are appropriate for what you’re selling.
 An interesting Stanford study suggests that there are 5 dimensions of brand personality.
-They are s Get to know what your product or service is associated with, and you’ll be able to choose the right colors to reinforce this.
+They are sincerity, excitement, competence, sophistication, and ruggedness.
+Get to know what your product or service is associated with, and you’ll be able to choose the right colors to reinforce this.

 Of course, you’ll need to validate your choices.
-This is where market research and A/B testing can help you with determining what’s appropriate within your niche, represents your brand’s personality, and connects to your ideal customer personas.
+This is where market research and user experience testing methods like A/B testing can help you.
+With these you can determine colors that:

 Context is important when it comes to color psychology in marketing.
 Because simply choosing a certain color doesn’t make your product or service something that it isn’t.